EGR-314-Team-305/Team_305.github.io/full_report.md

 ### **Listing and Grouping Needs**

 During the very early stages of this class the team wanted to make something that was slightly different from a mobile weather station.
 Instead the team wanted to look toward making a product that was used in a cooking setting.
 The team wanted a product that could be used to help regulate the storage and preservation of foods or even create a device that could provide more accurate readings for something like a meat smoker or grill.
 So during the benchmarking process the team picked products on the market that related to cooking in some way.
 For our five products two were temperature sensors, two were cooking tools, and one was a product that cooled a person down which is very handy in those grilling environments.
 We did this so as to find needs that would relate to our future product.
 The team then looked through the reviews of each product and found six positive and six negative reviews.
 Utilizing these reviews the team was then able to create ten user needs for each product, with half of them being explicit needs and the other being latent needs.
 In total the team found fifty needs and grouped them into a jamboard.
+After this process the team narrowed their goal down to wanting to create a device that was used to monitor and maintain the environment in a refrigerator more specifically the freezer.
+The team looked into the effects of frost build up and how to combat it, because with frost build up blocked vents and a less efficient freezer which could lead to spoiled meats and foods.
+The benchmarked products and figures that show the needs and jamboards can be found in Appendix B.

 ### **Converting Needs**

 For the process of converting the needs into specifications the team created four categories that were used to group the user needs in.
 The four categories included: cost effectiveness, user friendliness, reliability, and wireless connectability.
 After color coding and grouping the needs the team ranked the user needs in each category.
 This was done using a one to three star scale, with three stars being an important user need, two stars being somewhat important and one being a less important user need.
 The ranking the user need received was based on two factors.
-The first was how prevalent that user needs was in the reviews and the second was based on how broad the user need was.We wanted broad user needs so that they encompassed the more specific user needs.
-For example the user need that stated the device needed to be easy to install, received three stars.
-Whereas the user needs that stated the probe must be easy to position, received a one star rank.
+The first was how prevalent that user needs was in the reviews and the second was based on how broad the user need was.
+We wanted broad user needs so that they encompassed the more specific user needs.
+For example the user that stated the device needed to be easy to install, received three stars.
+Whereas the user that stated the probe must be easy to position, received a one star rank.
 The team then looked at the top ranked user needs and converted those into specifications that could be measurable to see if we met the needs of the user.
+The figure of these ranked user needs can be found in Appendix B.

 ### **Design Aspects**

 Our design aspects are grouped into six categories.
 These include product design, software/functionality, interactivity & User experience, customization, manufacturing and safety.
 The top aspects in each category include designing a device that is unique from existing products, making a device that will communicate with an online server via ESP 32 module, making sure the device will work with different devices, allowing the user to customize the device to meet a certain goal, making each subsystem at a reasonable cost, and lastly making sure the device is not harmful to the user in any way.
 The rest of the design aspects are listed in Appendix B:

+## Product Requirements

+### **Stakeholders**

+Average consumers - Users who could benefit from a refrigerator regulator device.
+Specifically one that senses and displays the internal temperature and actively works to combat frost and ice build up.

+Manufacturers - Those who could produce and source small IC components necessary for the freezer regulator and manufacture the product on an industrial scale.

+Food industry - End users who could use a temperature control device to expand their business

+### **Use Cases**

+Use Case #1 - Average Consumer

+Karen purchased the freezer regulator device via Amazon and uses it everyday to keep her ingredients safe and well preserved.
+Being able to monitor the temperature of her refrigerator and keep it from getting too cold and frosting up reassures her that her food will not suffer from freezer burn.

+Use Case #2 - Manufacturers

+Mr. Winwood purchased an industrial version of the device in order to regulate the quality of the food his factory puts out.
+The device provides better data logging and thermal control so that his food more frequently meets quality standards.

+### **Requirement Aspects**

+Hardware/Product Design

+The device will be noticeably different from existing products on the market.
+The device will be made using resources available to ASU students.
+The device will conform to size restrictions provided by the course project requirements.

+Software/Functionality

+The device will function using a PIC microcontroller and serial sensors to control the movement of a motor via a motor controller.
+The device will communicate with an online server via an ESP32 module.

+Interactivity & User Experience

+The device will work with the MQTT explorer application, where the temperature and humidity of the freezer can be accessed The device will operate to inform the user of any changes inside of the freezer’s environment.

+Portability

+The device will allow users to set it in different areas of the freezer so that all corners of the freezer maintain the same temperature and thus prevent the build up of hotspots.
+The device will come equipped with a suction cup so it can be placed along the walls of the freezer.

+Manufacturing

+The cost of each subsystem will fall within the restrictions provided by the course project description.
+The device will be manufactured in a way that debugging/maintenance will be relatively easy and straightforward.

+Safety

+The device will conform to the appropriate safety standards.
+The device will not harm the user in any way during operation.

 ## Design Ideation